bycoffe/bycoffe.github.io/README.md

 # Aaron Bycoffe's Personal Website

-This is a modern personal website built with Next.js and Tailwind CSS, deployed to GitHub Pages.
+This is a modern personal website built with Next.js, TypeScript, and Tailwind CSS, deployed to GitHub Pages.

 ## Getting Started